Skip to main content

 Written by Madie

-Sometimes Chrome will store corrupted or outdated cache and cookie files for GrowFlow which will cause GrowFlow to act unexpectedly or incorrectly.
-Clearing the browser's cache and cookies will resolve many issues and can improve GrowFlow's performance.
+Sometimes Chrome will store corrupted or outdated cache and cookie files for GrowFlow, which will cause GrowFlow to act unexpectedly or incorrectly.
+Clearing the browser's cache and cookies usually fixes these issues and can improve GrowFlow's performance.

 Clear GrowFlow Saved Site Data